nowSimon/scrapbook/source/content/5 working with me/difficult conversations coaching.md

 - how to create a good agreement

 key concepts:
-- how to apologize
-- how to accept an apology
+- standard conflict script overview
+- being in trouble
+- the "what happened" conversation
+- who helps, who gets help?
+- evening the score
--
+- apologizing well
+- making sure this doesn't happen again
--
+- ... and more!